CommunityToolkit/WindowsCommunityToolkit/docs/modernization/MediaPlayerElement.md

 The Windows Forms version of this control is coming soon.
 It will be located in the **Microsoft.Toolkit.Win32.UI.Controls.WinForms** namespace.

-The WPF version is located in the **Microsoft.Toolkit.Win32.UI.Controls.WPF** namespace.
+The WPF version is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.

 You can find additional related types (such as event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.